 Since Coke started out as a health tonic, might there be some beneficial uses for Coke in the garden?
 It seems so.

 Apparently, using coke in the garden is nothing new to some folks.
 Some people poison their slugs and some drive them to drink by luring them with beer.
 What about Coke?
 Does Coke kill slugs?
 This supposedly works on the same principle as beer.
 Just fill a low bowl with Coca Cola and set it in the garden overnight.
 The sugars from the soda will entice the slugs.
 A come hither if you will, followed by death by drowning in acid.

 Since Coca Cola is attractive to slugs, it stands to reason that it might be enticing to other insects.
 Seems this is true, and you can build a Coca Cola wasp trap much the same way that you did for your slug trap.
-Again, just fill a low bowl, cup or even a cup open Coke can with cola.
+Again, just fill a low bowl or cup with cola, or even just set the whole open can out.
 The wasps will be attracted to the sweet nectar and once in, wham!
 Again, death by drowning in acid.